Nikhilbabu08/react-nodejs-user-management/README.md

 # Full Stack User Management Application

-This project is a full-stack application designed for user registration, login, and profile viewing.
+This project is a full-stack Saas application designed for user registration, login, and profile viewing.
 The application uses React for the front end, Node.js for the back end, and MySQL for data storage.

 ## Features